SFe-Team-was-taken/SFe/sfe-specification-4.0u17.md

 The data structure terminology used in SFe 4.0 is broadly the same as legacy SF2.04, with these additions:

 - Branch - A subdivision of a tree structure containing either sub-branches or leaves that include values.
-- BW64 - Broadcast Wave 64, used in the RF64 Header.
 - Cognitone SF4 - An incompatible modification to Werner SF3 to allow support for FLAC audio compression.
 Because it is considered an incompatible compression format, usage is not allowed in SFe.
 (Updated in 4.0b)
 - FLAC - A lossless audio compression format commonly used in open-source software.
 Supported by Werner SF3, but not commonly used for that purpose.
 - Leaf - A value found in a tree structure at the end of a branch.